-Our financial results for the years ended December 31, 2024, 2023 and 2022 were affected by changes in interest rates, energy costs and inflation.
-While changes in these items were less impactful for the year ended December 31, 2024, these factors are outside of our control and may impact our operations in the future.
-Additionally, the extent to which the global economic challenges will ultimately impact our business, operations, financial condition and results of operations will depend on numerous factors, which are highly uncertain, rapidly changing and cannot be predicted.
+Our financial results for the years ended December 31, 2024, 2023 and 2022 and the three months ended March 31, 2025 and 2024 were affected by changes in interest rates, energy costs and inflation.
+While changes in these items were less impactful for the year ended December 31, 2024 and the three months ended March 31, 2025, these factors are outside of our control and may impact our operations in the future.
+Additionally, new tariffs and other restrictive trade measures could adversely affect our business, operations, financial condition and results of operations.
+The extent to which global economic challenges will ultimately impact our business, operations, financial condition and results of operations will depend on numerous factors, which are highly uncertain, rapidly changing and cannot be predicted.